emilypx/appfair.github.io/index.md

 For example, online geo-location services (used by the MapKit framework) and speech recognition services (used by the Natural Language framework) are unavailable to apps that are distributed through free channels.

 In general, frameworks that only utilize local system resources can be used without issue in App Fair apps.

+### What kinds of source files can I include with my app?

+The App Fair's `integrate-release` process uses the [Swift Package Manager (SPM)](https://swift.org/package-manager/) tool for building both your `/APP-ORG/App` fork, as well as all the third-party dependencies.
+SPM is focused primarily on the Swift language, but it can be used to build a wide variety of source.
+Note that binary dependencies are not permitted in the `Package.swift` build file; the App Fair requires that all source code that goes into the app be available during the build process.

+### Can I load executable code at runtime

+Except for Just-in-Time compilation, the `Sandbox.entitlements` forbids the dynamic loading of unsigned executable code at runtime.

 ### How large are App Fair apps?